Dates and booking

 Ideally, you will be proficient in some or all of the techniques taught in our AutoCAD Intermediate course, but this isn’t essential.

-Training is based primarily on AutoCAD 2019, running on Windows.
-It is relevant to all recent versions of AutoCAD, from 2010.
+Training is based primarily on AutoCAD 2023.
+It is relevant to users of AutoCAD 2018 and later, running on a Windows computer.

 You must have access to full AutoCAD to be able to carry out the techniques taught in this course.
 AutoCAD LT does not support 3D modelling.